About

 Tope Babalola

-Creative Executive
+Creative Executive CONSULTANT

 Tope Babalola

-Creative Executive
+Creative Executive CONSULTANT

 Tope Babalola is the creative executive at Little Engine Moving Pictures.
 He leads the development of new IP, series, and optioned projects.
 He is also the creator, writer, director, and co-executive producer of Benjamin Ojo, a tween mystery series in development with Little Engine.